Have Questions?

 Looking Glass Foundation Community is 16.1 miles from Mohave Valley, Arizona

-Like other drug and alcohol rehab facilities, Looking Glass Foundation Community is dedicated to long term recovery for alcohol and drug abusers living in Mohave Valley and its surrounding areas.
+Like other drug and alcohol rehab facilities, Looking Glass Foundation Community is dedicated to long term recovery for alcohol and drug abusers living in Mohave Valley, AZ. and its surrounding areas.
 As such, this drug and alcohol rehab has been offering care like dialectical behavior therapy, group therapy, cognitive/behavior therapy, couple/family therapy, contingency management/motivational incentive, group therapy and more, which is in line with its philosophy of the treatments that actually work to help addicts recover from their condition (s).

 In Addition, Looking Glass Foundation Community believes that it is essential that its clients receive individualized care to ensure that they are successful.
 They specialize in several programs such as clients with HIV/AIDS, programs for the hearing impaired, residential beds for client's children, persons with serious mental illness, child care for clients children, housing services and many other modes of treatment that you can find listed in the following section.
 These services that Looking Glass Foundation Community provides are also available in a variety of settings - long term drug and alcohol rehab facilities, short term drug rehab programs, inpatient rehab facilities, intensive outpatient treatment, outpatient detoxification programs and more.